 - In the letter, please indicate two potential MARC mentors (at least one of which is at Rutgers–Camden) who you would like to work with (see MARC Mentors page.
 While you may highlight a faculty mentor you’re interested in for your application, we’ll work with selected fellows to find a perfect match following the application period.

 - CV/resume: Include your accomplishments, awards, jobs, etc.

-- Two letters of recommendation: Letters must be from faculty members you have either been taught, mentored, or advised by.
+- 1-2 letters of recommendation: Letters must be from faculty members you have either been taught, mentored, or advised by.

 Applications are due Thursday, March 25, 2021 at midnight.

 Interview requests will go out the following week.